haodafan/haodafan.com2-thesequel/README.md

 - Some kind of Dynamic homepage [NOT STARTED]
 - A Blog [TO BE HONEST I DONT EVEN REALLY KNOW WHAT A BLOG IS]
 - A Gallery for art and photos [NOT STARTED]
 - Some kind of feed that pulls things from a database.
 And when I say things I mean ... memes.
 I am a cool guy.
+[NOT STARTED]

 ## Your website is SO COOL, I want to contribute to it!!!